 The first part of dental cleaning requires the removal of tartar.
 This is done with a hand scaler.
 Next, an ultrasonic scaler is used to clean above the gumline while a curette cleans and smoothes the teeth under the gumline in the crevice.
 Then your pet’s teeth are polished and the gums are washed with an anti-bacterial solution to help delay tartar build-up.

-An examination does not always reveal all sources of pain in an animal’s mouth; therefore, we can perform full dental mouth radiographs during dental cleaning if needed.
-A dental radiograph will detect disease and potential pain that may be occurring under the gums.
+An examination does not always reveal all sources of pain in an animal’s mouth; therefore, we always recommend full dental radiographs during periodontal treatment.
+A dental radiograph will help to diagnose disease and potential pain that may be occurring under the gums.